khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 The purpose of these tasks is to ensure consistency with the rest of the components and to save time during the review process.
 When you are finished with your update, please go through the following clean-up tasks in Figma:

 1. [ ] **Canvas**: Make sure no hidden elements have been accidentally left behind.
 Use **View > Show Outlines** (<kbd>⌘</kbd> + <kbd>Y</kbd>) to reveal invisible objects.
 Use **View > Zoom to Fit** (<kbd>Shift</kbd> + <kbd>1</kbd>) to view all items on the page.
 1. [ ] **Components**: Make sure all components have correct names, properties, and descriptions along with external documentation links where applicable.
-View the [component][building] guides for details.
+View the [components][components] guides for details.
 1. [ ] **Frames**: Make spacing within and between frames consistent with components found on other pages.
 1. [ ] **Layers**: Make sure all your layers are correctly named and the order match visual from left to right.
 In the case of Auto Layout, Figma will determine layer order.
 1. [ ] **Variants**: Remove the default dashed purple stroke, border radius, and padding from all variants.